lerkoah/ComplexBehaviorDetector/AlarmSystem/Documentation/AlarmSystemDoc.md

     raisedAlarms.close()
   ```

-  The function ```processingAlarm()``` made all the work, that is mean: Received the log, decided if the alarm must be raised and sen the alarm to logstash.
+  The function ```processingAlarm()``` made all the work, that is mean: Received the log, decided if the alarm must be raised and send the alarm to logstash.

   ```python
   def processingAlarm(IDslist, raisedAlarms, logger, body):